awsdocs/aws-go-developer-guide/doc_source/cw-example-describing-alarms.rst

 Describe Alarms
 ===============

+Choose **Copy** to save the code locally.

+Create the file :file:`describe_alarms.go`.
-Import the packages we use in the example.
+Import the packages used in the example.

 .. literalinclude:: example_code/cloudwatch/describe_alarms.go
    :lines: 16-23
+   :dedent: 0
+   :language: go

-Initialize a session that the SDK will use to load credentials from the shared credentials file, ~/.aws/credentials, and create a new |EC2| service client.
+Initialize a session that the SDK will use to load credentials from the shared credentials file ~/.aws/credentials, load your configuration from the shared configuration file ~/.aws/config, and create an |CW| client.

 .. literalinclude:: example_code/cloudwatch/describe_alarms.go
-   :lines: 26-32
+   :lines: 29-33f
+   :dedent: 4
+   :language: go

-Call the ``DescribeAlarms`` method, and print the results.
+Call :code:`DescribeAlarms`, and print the results.

 .. literalinclude:: example_code/cloudwatch/describe_alarms.go
-   :lines: 34-40
+   :lines: 35, 42-44
+   :dedent: 4
+   :language: go

 See the `complete example
 <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/go/example_code/cloudwatch/describe_alarms.go>`_